hamed6/DE_exercise_pipeline/README.md

-In this repo I have tried to test and try a few technologies about data engieering.
+This repo is created to practice required steps to create a data pipeline based on data engineering best practices.